apwbs/CAKE-Algorand/README.md

 - `'processe_id'` : the process_id showed at the end of attribute certification
 - `'entries'` : a list in which each element is a group of entries of the message to be encrypted which will be associated with the same privacy.
 These groups are represented by a list of strings, where the strings are associated with the keys of the json file.
 - `'policy'` : a string list containing the process_id and the specific policy for the group of entries with the same index in the 'entries' vector.
 The correct formatting can be seen in the next code example.
-- `'message'` : a string generated from reading the json file
+- `'message'` : a string generated from reading the json file containg the messago to cipher

 ```python
     import requests